 Advantages of ‘Off the Job’ Training:

-“Off the Job” Training method is practised usually in a hub that is exclusively dedicated to training.
+“Off the Job” Training method is practiced usually in a hub that is exclusively dedicated to training.
 It can be a place which is very near to the workplace or can be very far from the workplace.
 It can be a resort centre or a special training area which is solely dedicated for this purpose by the appropriate company itself.
 Nevertheless, the training centre should be placed external to the job place.

 The main reason for keeping the training area at a distance is that the job-related troubles will not disturb the employees if they are in a place that is detached completely from the company and they will be able to devote their entire concentration to the course itself.